parshvas25/PythonFiles/README.md

 # PythonFiles
-This repository contains python files independent of eachother
+This repository contains python files independent of eachother each serving their own purpose

 == timeit.py ==
   contains a file which tests the time to traverse different sizes of lists